 The Commission’s number one priority protecting the safety, health and wellbeing of consumers by reducing and eliminating the inappropriate use of restrictive practices so they are treated with dignity and respect.

 The Commission gathers and assesses information on the use of restrictive practices through our complaints handling processes and the Serious Incident Response Scheme.

-The use of restrictive practices is also assessed under a number of the Aged Care Quality Standards (Quality Standards) that came into effect on 1 July 2019.
+The use of restrictive practices is also assessed under a number of the Aged Care Quality Standards (Quality Standards).

 The Quality Standards require that clinical care is best practice and supported by a clinical governance framework that minimises the use of restrictive practices.

 The Quality Standards clearly outline that providers must have organisation-wide governance systems for regulatory compliance.
 This includes compliance with the Quality of Care Principles for behaviour support planning and restrictive practices.

 The Commission always applies a proportionate response to any non-compliance.